baecm/POE2-trade-search-copy-privacy-policy/index.md

 ## Contact

-If you have any questions about this privacy policy, please contact the developer via the GitHub repository.
+If you have any questions about this privacy policy, please contact the developer via **cjdahrl@gmail.com**

 _Last updated: April 15, 2025_